foxox/nzconfigtools/README.md

 python fixcrc.py G:\NCSET006.BIN

 This command would change the CRC code at the end of NCSET006.BIN to match its contents.

+# settings_file_layout.txt
+This file has information about the settings file format.

 # diff.py